PriyanshiNegi01/Regression-Code-Templates/README.md

 # Regression-Code-Templates
 This repository contains purely generic code templates for the different types of regression models.

-It is assumed that the dataset does not have any missing data or categorical data.
+Assumption: Any missing data or categorical data is taken care of by pre-processing the data.
-Data pre-processing can be done after importing the dataset in order to deal with missing data or categorical data.

 At the end of each model, the evaluation of model performance is done using R-squared coefficient.